jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   the terminal shows a passing test

-* I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` which takes in two values, an Exception_ and a message to be more specific when catching Exceptions_
+* to be more specific when catching Exceptions_ I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` which takes in two values, an Exception_ and a message, it uses `Regular Expressions`_ for the message

   .. code-block:: python